Greatest Literature banner

 It's not that I dislike George Orwell.
 I like most of his work very much.
 Nor do I consider Animal Farm particularly bad.
 It's very cleverly done for what it is.

-It just does not have the qualities of the greatest literature.
-I suspect the qualities that have led to its iconic status—and to its placement at number 31 on the Modern Library list of top English-language novels of the twentieth century, ahead of some of the best works of Hemingway, Faulkner, Lawrence and Conrad—are polemical, rather than literary.
+But I suspect the qualities that have led to its iconic status—and to its placement at number 31 on the Modern Library list of top English-language novels of the twentieth century, ahead of some of the best works of Hemingway, Faulkner, Lawrence and Conrad—are polemical, rather than literary.

 Not that I have anything against political works either, as many of my other favourite books should prove.
 But consider this: if Animal Farm were a satire on naked, rapacious capitalism, would it be called a modern classic today?
 How much does its reputation as an attack on communism and the Russian Revolution lead its admirers to overlook its slightness?